qmachine/qmachine/docs/browser-client.rst

 "fires" approximately once per second, and if appropriate, it will run the ``QM.volunteer`` function.
-This internal event loop is neither externally configurable nor necessary for using QM -- it simply wraps the ``QM.volunteer`` function for convenience, rather than forcing application code to implement the non-blocking event loop.
+This internal event loop is neither externally configurable nor necessary for using QM -- it simply wraps the ``QM.volunteer`` function for convenience, rather than forcing application code to implement its own non-blocking event loop.

 Advanced use